Journey to Commissioning

 Your Subtitle Goes Here

 Hot Commissioning uses low-level radioactive tank waste.
 Readiness assessments at key points confirms the plant’s preparedness for each step in that process.
 It follows a set of mandated DOE readiness activities before approval to use radioactive tank waste for testing.
+Hot Commissioning will begin after the following steps and reviews have been successfully completed.

 Implementation Verification Review